It all began with an acid trip!

 The underlying idea of the business was to put into daily practice what I was learning in my spiritual life, and when the business was profitable, use the profits to provide for my own needs and to fund social projects for those less fortunate.
 This was reflected in the businesses principles and goals which are still posted on the wall at Dharma and on its website and in the social projects we support:

-From sales of $10,000 a year, sales have grown to many millions per year.
 There are now as many as 70 people working at Dharma full or part time.
 Hundreds of employees have passed through on their way to other lives.
-Some really great people who have joined in making Dharma an honest, straight talking company! (photos)
+Some really great people who have joined in making Dharma an honest, straight talking company!

 I've been involved in many other projects and businesses over the years, sometimes for years at a time, sometimes out of the country, but I've always kept Dharma Trading going and continued to develop it.
 I still come to work at Dharma part time and my sons David and Sampson work here as well.
 These days, I'm more involved in the several social programs Dharma has initiated and funds for disadvantaged children in Bolivia and elsewhere.